dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Labs/7-Object_Recursion.md

         people[IAN] = new Person("Ian", people[WILL]); // Ian hugs Will
     }

-    // Return the first Person in the people array public Person getYoungestPerson() {
+    // Return the last Person in the people array public Person getYoungestPerson() {
         return people[people.length - 1];
     }